flutter/website/src/content/cookbook/architecture/result.md

 }
 ```

-The `Result` class is implemented using a `sealed class`,
+The `Result` class is implemented using a `sealed` class,
 meaning it can only either be an `Ok` or an `Error`,
 so this operation can be done using a switch case.

 In the `Ok<UserProfile>` case,
 obtain the value using the `value` property.

-In the Error<UserProfile> case,
+In the `Error<UserProfile>` case,
 obtain the error object using the `error` property.

 ## Improving control flow

-Wrapping code with a try-catch
+Wrapping code in a `try-catch` block
-is a quick way to ensure that any exception thrown
+is a quick way to ensure that  the calling method captures any thrown exception.
-is captured by the calling method.
-Catching stops the exception from propagating to other methods, h
-owever it also disrupts the normal code flow.
+Catching stops the exception from propagating to other methods, and it disrupts the normal code flow.

 Consider the following code.